MP Estate Planning UK

 How is inheritance tax calculated, and who is liable?

-How can I minimize my inheritance tax liability through estate planning?
+How can I minimise my inheritance tax liability through estate planning?

 What role does life insurance play in estate planning and inheritance tax?